balaji-krishnan-nanba/nanba-selective-cicd/SETUP_GUIDE.md

 ## Overview

 This pipeline uses GitHub Environments to manage configuration and secrets securely.
-Each environment (development, test, production) has its own variables and secrets.
+Each environment (development, test, production) has its own variables and secrets

 ## Environment Configuration